aws-amplify/docs/docs/lib/auth/fragments/flutter/signin_web_ui/20_platform_specific_setup.md

 Sign-in with web UI requires the Amplify plugin to display the sign-in UI inside a web view.
 The UI is managed internally by the Amplify iOS and Android libraries.
 After the sign-in process is complete, the native libraries will redirect back to your app.

 ## Android Platform Setup
-Add the following activity to the `AndroidManifest.xml` file in your app's `Android` directory, replacing `myapp` with whatever value you used for your redirect URI prefix:
+Add the following activity to the `AndroidManifest.xml` file in your app's `android` directory.
+Replace `myapp` with the "redirect signin URI" you provided to the CLI:

   ```xml
   <activity